-Example: The binary numbers can be converted to a decimal numbers using the following method.
+Example: The binary numbers can be converted to a decimal number using the following method.

 Octal Number System

-The radix or base of this number system is 8 as it consists of eight digits 0,1,2,3,4,5,6,7.
+The radix or base of this number system is 8, consisting of eight digits 0,1,2,3,4,5,6,7.
 The octal to the decimal mapping of the given number can be done as shown below.

 Hexadecimal Number System

-With this basic knowledge, we cannot solve all the questions from number systems, we need a deep emphasis to do so, but here our focus is to discuss some sample questions of number systems.
-This can help understand how questions are being asked in various exams like GATE and some PSU exams.
+With this basic knowledge, we cannot solve all the questions from number systems, we need a deep emphasis to do so, but here we focus on discussing some sample questions of number systems.
+This can help understand how questions are asked in various exams like GATE and PSU exams.

 Q1) What is the decimal equivalent of a binary number 110110?